openfaas/openfaas.github.io/_posts/2021-05-12-r-templates.md

 ---
 title: "Functions for data science with R templates for OpenFaaS"
-description: "Let's bring R to the cloud!
-Use the power of R for data science serverless-style."
+description: "Learn how to combine the power of R with Serverless for data science."
-date: 2021-05-14
+date: 2021-05-12
 image: /images/2021-05-r/background.jpg
 categories:
  - kubernetes